carlomarxdk/trilemma-of-truth/README.md

 ```

 ## 📝 To Do

 > [!WARNING]
-> We have refactored the code to improve readability, please, let us know if something does not work.*
+> We have refactored the code to improve readability, please, let us know if something does not work.

 - [x] Check `run_zero_shot.py`
 - [x] Check `collect_activations.py`
 - [x] Check `run_training.py` for SIL probes (SVM and Mean Difference)
 - [x] Check `run_training.py` for `sAwMIL`
 - [ ] Check the multiclass SIL (SVM)
+- [ ] Check the multiclass MIL (`sAwMIL`)
 - [ ] Upload `llama-3-8b` activations for the `city_locations` dataset
 - [ ] Check script for interventions
 - [ ] Check script for the cross-dataset generalization